Sanglorian/orcus/Orcus Rulebook - current.md

 Like cover, concealment comes in two levels: **Concealment** (-2 penalty to attack rolls) and **total concealment** (-5 penalty to attack rolls).

-Concealment penalties do not apply to Near or Far attacks.
+Concealment penalties do not apply to near or far attacks.

 When lighting or other conditions cause creatures in an area to be harder to see, the squares in that area are obscured.
 A square can be lightly obscured, heavily obscured, or totally obscured.